-The ease and success with which any of us manage a task often comes down to the quality of our tools, even in business.
-If you’re just starting out as a freelance trainer or you want to give your training business an overhaul, there are seven tools that you should aim to have in your marketing toolbox.
+The ease and success with which any of us manage a task often come down to the quality of our tools, even in business.
+If you’re just starting as a freelance trainer or you want to give your training business an overhaul, there are seven tools that you should aim to have in your marketing toolbox:

-We could dedicate a whole post to creating a brand as it’s an essential part of defining your offering and one that will shape the future direction of your business.
+You’ll find several posts dedicated to creating a brand here on the blog (check out the branding and marketing blueprint for freelance trainers) as it’s an essential part of defining your offering and one that will shape the future direction of your business.
 As an overview, think about what your brand will look like:

 - What benefits does your brand offer your clients?